areaDetector/ADViewers/docs/ADViewers/ad_viewers.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 This plugin uses EPICS V4 pvAccess to display NTNDArrays that the
-:doc:`NDPluginPva` sends to EPICS.
+:doc:`../ADCore/NDPluginPva` sends to EPICS.
 The
 EPICS_NTNDA_Viewer has a number of significant advantages compared to
 the EPICS_AD_Viewer: